Skip to Main Content

 How to Collaborate with a Librarian

-Reach out at any time during your planning process.
+Reach out at any time during your planning process, but please note that it takes time to develop a new class.
+Please give us at least two weeks lead time on new instruction requests.
 Librarians can assist with creating assignments and assessments or share digital resources to embed on your Canvas page.
 Librarians can also design and lead pop-in workshops to help your students accomplish parts of a research project.
+We can support:

 • Live class sessions and workshops for students and faculty